-You’ve taken the leap.
-You’ve launched your independent career and are working on your first contract.
+If you’ve taken the leap and launched your independent career, congratulations!
 You’re on your way to big things, and millions of independent contractors, consultants, and freelancers are right there with you.

-But when that first contract starts winding down, reality sets in.
-You knew this contract wouldn’t last forever, but what seemed to be way off in the distant future is now just weeks away and so is your steady income.
+But when your first contract or project starts winding down, reality sets in.
+You knew this contract wouldn’t last forever, but what seemed to be way off in the distant future is now just weeks away—and so is your steady income.
 You start to worry.
 You start to scramble.
 You start to stress.

-Yes, the challenge of securing your second contract can seem daunting, but there are many steps you can take to position yourself for a strong project pipeline.
-Here are five steps to take to do to set yourself up for future contract opportunities.
+While the challenge of securing your second contract can seem daunting, there are many steps you can take to position yourself for a strong project pipeline.
+Follow these five steps to take to do to set yourself up for future contract opportunities.

 While it’s natural to worry, it’s better to plan out your options.
-What are your core marketable skills?
-How can you connect with those who need and value those skills?
+List out your core marketable skills.
+Then ask, how can you connect with the people or businesses who need and value those skills?
 Use tools like LinkedIn to reach out to others in your area of expertise.
-Remember, your network of professional contacts is your number one channel or new work.
+Remember, your network of professional contacts is your number one channel for new work.
 And this part is crucial: be sure to let your network know you are open to future consulting opportunities.
-Don’t be shy—past colleagues are often happy to send work your way
+Don’t be shy—past colleagues are often more than happy to send work your way.

-Create a mailing list of contacts to whom you feel comfortable announcing that you will be available.
+Maintain a list of contacts who you feel comfortable reaching out to about your availability.
 You can manage this list in an address book in your email service, a spreadsheet, or through online tools such as Constant Contact.
-Send this off about a month before your contract is about to end to give opportunities time to mature.
-The note could be as something as simple as:
+Reach out to this list of contacts about a month before your contract is about to end to give potential opportunities time to mature.
+This note could be as something as simple as:

 Hi [insert name],